zhullyb/monyhar/monyhar/docs/infra/trybot_usage.md

 gclient checks out the dependency.
 Instead, you can specify a symbolic reference to your change, like `refs/changes/12/2277112/3`.
 To determine the ref to use, click the "Download" button on the dependency CL in Gerrit, which will show it as part of several git commands.
-Then edit the DEPS file in Chromium.
+Then edit the DEPS file in Monyhar.

-If, for example, you wanted to test a pending V8 CL in Chromium, you would edit the DEPS line, which may look like this:
+If, for example, you wanted to test a pending V8 CL in Monyhar, you would edit the DEPS line, which may look like this:

 ```